Olical/protobuf/README.md

 ## Donating

+> Olical: Leaving the original donation things here since all I've done is a bit of code gardening really, I'm not the author.
+I'm just curating other people's work and publishing it.

 At the [request of a user][donation-request], a donation account for project development has been set up on Liberapay here: